 Calculating Rotary and Electrical Power

-Submitted by Parker Electromechanical
+Parker Electromechanical

 The scientific law of conservation of energy dictates that energy cannot be created nor destroyed, but it can be converted.
 In other words energy that is used in some given situation must come from another source of energy.
-It cannot come from “thin air.”
+It cannot come from "thin air".
 However, energy comes in many forms and can be exchanged from one form to another (i.e. chemical, thermal, gravitational, among many others).

 Likewise, mechanical rotary power given from a motor must be driven by an appropriate amount of electrical power provided by the drive.
 Like the energy example, rotary power is provided for by the electrical input power, and, also like the energy example, the rotary power cannot exceed the electrical.
 Therefore, it is important to verify the power throughout the system from power supply all the way to the motor or gearbox output shaft.